YoussefSell/SMS.Net/README.md

 ## working with Dependency Injection

-to register SMS.Net with DI we need to use [**SMS.Net.DependencyInjection**](https://www.nuget.org/packages/SMS.Net.DependencyInjection/) package, this package contains an extension method on the `IServiceCollection` interface that register the `SmsService` as a Scoped service.

-once you have the package downloaded you can register SMS.Net like so:
+to use SMS.NET with DI, just call `AddSMSNet` on the service collection, this function will register all services related to SMS.NET.

 ```csharp
 // add SMS.Net configuration